-Do we have enough cleaning supplies and PPE in stock to begin the year?
+Do we have enough PPE in stock to begin the year?

-Yes.
-Bulk purchases of all needed items were made in May and this summer

-- □ We will utilize the typical 16oz bottle of hand sanitizer for classrooms and offices and will refill these bottles via larger gallon pump bottles. - We have purchased plexiglass and clear vinyl material to create barriers where necessary. - □ We have purchased 1250 student desk barriers to prevent the transmission of viruses and germs carried by respiratory droplets. - □ We have 10K 3-ply face masks in child and adult sizes. - □ We have 2,600 face shields in child and adult sizes. - □ Wipes will be placed in each classroom and office. - □ Plexiglass shields for each office counter have been received. - □ Four Disinfectant fogger machines have been purchased to allow for quick disinfecting as needed. - □ Each classroom will be equipped with spray bottles filled with a soap solution and paper towels to clean desks and high contact areas in the classroom.
+Yes s.
+E sulk purchases of all needed items were made in May and this summer We have 10K 3-ply face masks in child and adult sizes.
+Plexiglass shields for each office counter have been installed.
+Four Disinfectant fogger machines have been purchased to allow for quick disinfecting as needed.
+Each classroom will be equipped with spray bottles filled with a soap solution and paper towels to clean desks and high contact areas in the classroom.